bkocsis3/rpa-challenge/README.md

    ``` bash#
    cd rpa-challenge
    ```
-8. Build the Docker image from the repo Dockerfile:
+8. Build a Docker image using the repo Dockerfile:
    ``` bash#
    docker build -t rpa-challenge .
    ```

 ---

-### 🏃Running the Solution (With Docker, Assuming on Windows, Building Locally)
+### 🏃Running the Solution (With Docker, Assuming on Windows)
 You can run this solution one of two ways.
 - Headed (for Visual Debugging):
-   1. Run the docker image:
+   1. Run the new docker image / create a container:
       ``` bash#
       docker run -d -p 5900:5900 --name rpa-challenge-con rpa-challenge
       ```
-   2. VNC into the container.
-Use localhost:5900 with the password: secret
+   2. VNC into the new container using localhost:5900 & 'secret' as the password
    3. Execute the Python solution
       ``` bash#
       docker exec rpa-challenge-con python rpa-challenge.py --headtype=headed
       ```
+   4. Watch the automation in your VNC viewer

 - Headless (for Fast, Efficient Execution):
     ``` bash#